-While there is uncertainty among experts about the level of under-reporting of road traffic deaths, all experts agree that police reports are a poor source of information for non-fatal injury statistics in India.
+While there is uncertainty among experts about the level of underreporting of road traffic deaths, all experts agree that police reports are a poor source of information for non-fatal injury statistics in India.
 Police databases typically report a small fraction of the non-fatal road traffic injuries that occur in most countries, including most developed countries (Derriks and Mak 2007, International Traffic Safety Data and Analysis Group 2011).
 According to a recent IRTAD (2014) report police records alone are usually inadequate to carry out analysis on the nature and consequences of serious injuries because the reported number is underestimated.
 A report from France also states that under-reporting is inversely and strongly associated with injury severity: there is a clear gradient of decreasing probability of being police-reported with decreasing injury severity, 33-38% for severe injuries and 15% for minor injuries (Amoros et al. 2008, Amoros, Martin, and Laumon 2006).

 Studies from India also indicate similar trends.
-A study done in Bangalore (now Bengaluru) shows that while the number of traffic crash deaths recorded by the police may be reasonably reliable, the total number of injuries is grossly underestimated (Gururaj, 2001).
+A study done in Bengaluru shows that while the number of traffic crash deaths recorded by the police may be reasonably reliable, the total number of injuries is grossly underestimated (Gururaj, 2001).
 According to the study, the ratio of injured people reporting to hospitals to that killed was 18:1.
 It is important to note that even this ratio would be an underestimate as among those injured many others would have taken treatment at home or from private medical practitioners.
+Another detailed study done in rural northern India recorded all traffic-related injuries and deaths through bi-weekly home visits to all households in 9 villages for a year and showed that the ratio between critical, serious and minor injuries was 1:29:69 (Varghese and Mohan 1991).